 While my clinic is a private specialist clinic, I believe in health care for all and I do offer reduced fees for Health Care Card Holders and bulk billed appointments for Pensioner Concession Card holders and Aboriginal or Torres Strait Islander Families.

 I am offering school clinics for students of Cairns West State School, Balaclava State School, Woree State School, and Trinity Beach State School.
-These clinics are for families holding a Centrelink Card or are of Aboriginal or Torres Strait Islander Origin.
+These clinics are for families holding a Pensioner Concession Card and Aboriginal or Torres Strait Islander Families.
 For an appointment at a school clinic, please discuss with your school’s guidance officer or head of special education.

 If you would like an appointment for your child, please see your GP for a referral and you will hear back from us within two days.

 |Monday||08:00 – 18:00|